shellburn-net/minecraft/README.md

     There are two ways to set the server directory:

-    a.
-Using an environment variable:
+- Using an environment variable:
 ```
 DATA_DIR=/home/foobar/minecraft ./start
 ```

-    b.
-Passing it as an argument:
+- Passing it as an argument:
 ```
 ./start /home/foobar/minecraft
 ```